Why you should recycle and in what ways you can help the environment

 A simple way to achieve this is through our comprehensive kerbside recycling collection services for dry recyclables and our garden waste service.
 We also provide a large number of recycling sites across the borough where you can take materials for recycling.

 Wasting food is estimated to cost the average household £470 a year and up to £700 for families.
-Limp lettuce, bruised bananas, mouldy bread… sound familiar?
-Not to mention all those lovely leftovers heading straight for the bin.
+Here is some advice on how to reduce the amount of food wasted:

 - Save time and money by checking what's already in the cupboard, fridge and freezer before you go shopping